blindpandas/bookworm/bookworm/resources/userguide/en/bookworm.md

 After selecting the desired format, a read-only text area appears called "Output File" and is empty by default.
 You must click the Browse button, or alternatively, use alt+b to open an explorer window to specify the filename and folder where the output file will be saved.
 When specifying a file name and file folder, there is an "Open file after exporting" checkbox that allows Bookworm to automatically open the output file after saving.
 Clear this check box if you don't want to automatically open the saved file and click OK.
 The file will be saved in the specified folder and you can open it with either Bookworm or any other text editor, like "Notepad".

+## Optical Character Recognition (OCR)

+Bookworm can extract text from images and scanned documents using its powerful and flexible OCR features.
+This is especially useful for making image-based PDFs or pictures of documents fully readable and searchable.
+Bookworm supports multiple OCR engines, allowing you to choose the one that best suits your needs.

+You can access OCR features from the "OCR" menu in the menu bar.
+The primary functions are:
+* **Scan Current Page (`F4`)**: Performs OCR on the current page of your document.
+* **Automatic OCR (`Ctrl+F4`)**: Automatically performs OCR on each new page as you navigate through a document.
+* **Image To Text...**: Allows you to select an image file from your computer and extract its text.

+Bookworm supports the following OCR engines:

+### Windows 10/11 OCR

+If you are using Windows 10 or a later version, Bookworm can use the high-quality OCR engine that is built directly into the operating system.
+This is the default engine and requires no additional setup.
+It provides excellent results, especially for languages that are installed on your system.

+### Tesseract OCR Engine

+For users on older versions of Windows or those who need support for a wider range of languages, Bookworm supports integration with the Tesseract OCR Engine, a powerful open-source engine maintained by Google.

+If Tesseract is not already installed for Bookworm, you can easily download and set it up from within the application:
+1. Go to `File > Preferences...` and select the **OCR** page.
+2. Under the "Tesseract OCR Engine" section, click the "Download Tesseract OCR Engine" button and follow the prompts.
+3. Once installed, you can manage languages by clicking the "Manage Tesseract OCR Languages" button.

+### Baidu AI Cloud OCR

+For the highest accuracy, especially with mixed Chinese and English text or complex layouts, Bookworm integrates with the Baidu AI Cloud OCR service.
+This is a web-based service that provides both a **Standard** and a high-precision **Accurate** engine.

+To use the Baidu OCR engines, you will need to obtain a free API Key and Secret Key.

+#### Setting Up Baidu OCR

+1. **Register for an Account**: Visit the [Baidu AI Cloud OCR page](https://ai.baidu.com/tech/ocr/general) to create an account and get your keys.
+The service offers a generous free tier, which includes thousands of free recognition calls per month.
+2. **Configure in Bookworm**: Once you have your API Key and Secret Key, open Bookworm's preferences by navigating to `File > Preferences...` (or pressing `Ctrl+Shift+P`).
+3. **Enter Your Keys**: Go to the **OCR** settings page.
+Here you will find fields to enter your "API Key" and "Secret Key" under the "Baidu OCR Engine" section.
+4. **Select the Engine**: After entering your keys, you can select either "Baidu General OCR (Standard)" or "Baidu General OCR (Accurate)" as your default OCR engine in the "Default OCR Engine" list.

+Once configured, the Baidu engine will be used for all OCR operations in Bookworm.

 ### Reading Aloud